 «Barry Callebaut has committed to source 100% of its raw materials sustainably by 2025 and already purchases RSPO-certified palm oil for almost all of the palm oil used in Western Europe.
 As a member of the Palm Oil Innovation Group we are actively driving further improvements of sustainability standards and transparency and are working with our suppliers on these topics.»Massimo Selmo, Head of Global Sourcing Barry Callebaut

 «Coop also relies on Bio Suisse-certified palm oil for its conventional own brand food products.
 This palm oil comes from strictly sustainable production.
 Where appropriate, Coop switches to other oils and fats, if possible domestic ones.
 Coop also wants only sustainable palm oil to be used in the brand products it sells.
-To achieve this, Coop is actively engaged in the Palm Oil Network Switzerland.»Raphael Schilling, Project Leader Sustainability Coop
+To achieve this, Coop is actively engaged in the Palm Oil Network Switzerland.»Aline Roth, Project Leader Sustainability Coop

 «Migros already uses RSPO-certified palm oil which also includes further criteria.
 We want to consistently pursue this path and achieve our goals for sustainable palm oil production together with the Palm Oil Network Switzerland.»Bernhard Kammer, Head of Ecology & Sustainability Label Federation of Migros Cooperatives